Dieges and Clust

 Availability: Very rare.
 Highly sought after and prized.

-At first glance this medal may be mistaken for a Dieges & Clust.
-The ribbon is elongated and is virtually indistinguishable from the D&C’s.
-The knot is long but is formed into a noose instead of D&C’s characteristic double knot.
-However the back of the pendant is now detailed.
-To make things more interesting the colors on the ribbon are reversed.
+At first glance this medal may be mistaken for a Dieges & Clust but it is made by the next manufacturer of the Eagle Medal: the Robbins Company of Attelboro, Massachusetts.
+It is virtually indistinguishable from the D&C’s.
+The wire knot is long but is formed into a noose instead of D&C’s characteristic double knot.
+The back of the pendant is now much more detailed.
+To make things more interesting the colors on the ribbon were wrongly installed by accidentally reversing the ribbon during installation at the factory.
 The eagle should always face red, not blue.

-This Eagle was made by the Robbins Company of Attleboro, Massachusetts which would be the next manufacturer of the Eagle Badge.
-The ribbon was wrongly installed by someone at the factory during assembly in the early 1920’s.
 This particular medal holds interest to the collector because of its own personality.
-With its long ribbon and knot it could be viewed as a transitional piece from the D&C to the Robbins.
+With its long ribbon and knot it could be mistaken for a Dieges & Clust.
 See the Robbins Company on the following page for the next generation of Eagle Badges.

 The Dieges & Clust